Crab Stuffed Mushrooms over Fresh Summer Corn Puree

 I don’t know about you but I’ve kind of got a weakness for stuffed mushrooms.
 And I don’t care what they are stuffed with I tell myself they are healthy because it’s basically just a veggie.
 My mind skips right over that part about the cream cheese or cheddar or bacon and settles firmly on little bites of veggie that taste ah-mazing.

 I love just simple parmesan and herb stuffed mushrooms or the classic sausage with cream cheese.
 But I’m always looking to up my game in the kitchen and put my own little twist on a classic so I decided to pair fresh corn and crab in this plated version.
-It’s summertime and corn is plentiful and inexpensive and sweet and delicious.
-Basically it checks all the boxes of cooking with fresh and seasonal ingredients.
+Its summertime and corn are plentiful and inexpensive and sweet and delicious.
+Basically, it checks all the boxes of cooking with fresh and seasonal ingredients.
 And of course, it goes SOOO well with crab.
 I figured by pureeing it and placing the stuffed mushroom on top you are creating a sauce for the dish with an elegant presentation.
-To counter balance the sweetness of the corn I drizzled a little bit of habanero olive oil on top but you can use chili oil, too.
+To counterbalance the sweetness of the corn I drizzled a little bit of habanero olive oil on top but you can use chili oil, too.
+If you want to try this dish out but you have never had crab before, you may want to take a trip to a seafood restaurant like https://crabhouse39.com/ and see what the fuss is about, you will then have a new appreciation for this delicious meal.

 For the crab I used lump crab.
 This recipe would also be amazing with sweet Dungeness or blue crab so see what you can find at your local store.
 The sauce is simple and has a good bit of lemon in it for the purpose of some acid to complement the crab as well a the corn.
 I top the mushroom with a little extra just plain crab and the prosciutto to make sure those flavors really come through.
 And I go very lightly on the breadcrumbs.
 You don’t want to overdress the crab mixture and then lose the flavor of crab.
 It’s a fine line people.
 So play with this recipe until it becomes one of your go-to dishes for entertaining….